Skip to main content

 Attributes set on an entity persist with it through the entire flow.
 Once assigned, downstream components can read them without any explicit propagation.

 • Create / assign — attributes are assigned any time a component produces a new entity.
-That’s on Sources (creating initial entities), Combiners (output entity of a batch), Separators (output entities of a split), Transformers (output entity of a type change), and material releases in a schedule.
+That’s on Sources (creating initial entities), Combiners (output entity of a batch), Separators (output entities of a split), Transformers (output entity of a type change), and material releases on either a Source or a Buffer in a schedule.

 • Read — any downstream expression in a single-entity context can reference the attribute by bare name (priority, weight).